Creating an effective virtual mentoring partnership

-We’re so grateful for our team of brilliantly committed and encouraging mentors who are providing much needed advice during this challenging and uncertain time.
-We’d thought we’d share a collection of resources and guidance for both our mentors and mentees to help with connecting remotely during the lockdown.
+We’re so grateful for our team of brilliantly committed and encouraging mentors.
+We’d thought we’d share a collection of resources and guidance for both our mentors and mentees to help with connecting remotely.

 - Mentoring is such a powerful tool, through the ups and the downs, allowing time for reflection, supporting with structure and to help put things in perspective.
 Drawing on your professional experience to date, you can support by providing a sense of grounding and long-term view.

 - Of course, there’s pros and cons to mentoring virtually as opposed to face-to-face and it’s important to acknowledge that whilst it may be more flexible, it may be more challenging to develop a trusting relationship.
 That said, and as long as you’re able to overcome any technical issues… it could actually inspire more relaxed and creative conversations away from both of your workplace settings.

 - For early career professionals who are often the newest members of the team, it can be harder to sustain meaningful relationships with colleagues whilst on furlough and/or working from home.
 This could lead to feeling lonely or out of touch with the rest of their organisation.
 The simple act of checking in by sending a text message or brief email to your mentee asking how they are doing can go a long way.

 - It’s important to be mindful that the COVID-19 pandemic may trigger trauma for young people.
 The National Mentoring Partnership in the US provides a practical resource for mentors.